Tag Archive for: injection molding inserts

 Design Flexibility: Inserts are a design device that designers use to make their products stand out from the crowd by making them more complex and unique.

-Enhanced Parts’ Strength: The metal inserts that are integrated with the molding process give the molded parts mechanical properties that are stronger than the regular ones thus increasing their durability and performance.
+Enhanced Parts’ Strength: The integration of metal inserts into the molding process gives the molded parts mechanical properties that are stronger than the regular ones, thereby increasing their durability and performance.

-Positioning Accuracy: Errors may be encountered in the molded parts if the injection molding inserts are not properly aligned in the mold, which may result to defects in the end product.
+Positioning Accuracy: Errors may be encountered in the molded parts if the injection molding inserts are not properly aligned in the mold, which may result in defects in the end product.

 Overmolding